RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

 **FillPatch**

 This method is needed to fill a patch with data.
 The code includes two functions: ``FillPatchSingleLevel`` and ``FillPatchTwoLevels``.
+To enable this, we must first use our utility function, `GetData`.
+This method copies data from gridOld and/or gridNew into another `MultiFab` for further use.

 1. "``FillPatchSingleLevel`` fills a ``MultiFab`` and its ghost region at a single level of refinement.
-The routine is flexible enough to interpolate in time between two ``MultiFabs`` associated with different times."[11]_
+The routine is flexible enough to interpolate in time between two ``MultiFabs`` associated with different times."[12]_

 2. "``FillPatchTwoLevels`` fills a ``MultiFab`` and its ghost region at a single level of refinement, assuming there is an underlying coarse level.
-This routine is flexible enough to interpolate the coarser level in time first using ``FillPatchSingleLevel``."[11]_
+This routine is flexible enough to interpolate the coarser level in time first using ``FillPatchSingleLevel``."[12]_

-"Note that ``FillPatchSingleLevel`` and ``FillPatchTwoLevels`` call the single-level routines ``MultiFab::FillBoundary`` and ``FillDomainBoundary`` to fill interior, periodic, and physical boundary ghost cells."[11]_
+"Note that ``FillPatchSingleLevel`` and ``FillPatchTwoLevels`` call the single-level routines ``MultiFab::FillBoundary`` and ``FillDomainBoundary`` to fill interior, periodic, and physical boundary ghost cells."[12]_

 .. code-block:: cpp
-    :emphasize-lines: 14, 29, 36
+    :emphasize-lines: 9, 14, 29, 36

-    /// File:     'root/src/AMRCoreWavePropagation2d.cpp'
+    /// File:     'root/src/amr/AMRCoreWavePropagation2d.cpp'
     /// Function: 'FillPatch'

     [ ... ]